Back to all work

 MY TEAM'S ROLE

-My team owned day-to-day seller operations across five major business areas: Listings, Finance, Compliance, Brand, and Fulfillment by Amazon.
+My team owned day-to-day seller operations across ten business streams: Listings, Finance, Compliance, Brand, FBA, Seller Support, Loans and Lending, Returns and Recommerce, Defect Prevention, and Vendor Management.
 That coverage was what made our involvement in Canvas critical.
 A framework only works if it works everywhere, not just for one type of seller or one type of problem.

 We took the Canvas concept and stress-tested it across every vertical we owned.
 What does a canvas look like when a seller is facing a policy violation?
 When they're planning for a product launch?
 When their sales are declining and they don't know why?
 When they need to build a promotion strategy across multiple programs simultaneously?
 Each scenario had different data needs, different action types, and different levels of urgency.
 The framework had to handle all of them consistently.